Great Smoky Mountains: Logging

-The National Park
+National park

 Wilson B. Townsend, the head of Little River Lumber, began advertising Elkmont as a tourist destination in 1909.
 Within a few years, the Wonderland Hotel and the Appalachian Club had been established to cater to elite Knoxvillians seeking summer mountain getaways.
-In the early 1920s, several Appalachian Club members, among them Knoxville businessman Colonel David Chapman, began seriously considering a movement to establish a national park in the Great Smokies.
+In the early 1920s, several Appalachian Club members, among them Knoxville businessman Colonel David Chapman, began seriously considering a movement to establish a national park in the Smokies.
 As head of the Great Smoky Mountains Park Commission, Chapman was largely responsible for raising funds for land purchases and coordinating park efforts between local, state, and federal entities.

 The creation of the Great Smoky Mountains National Park proved much more complex than the creation of its predecessors, such as Yellowstone and Yosemite, which were already federally owned.
 Along with convincing logging firms to sell lucrative lumber rights, the Park Commission had to negotiate the purchase of thousands of small farms and remove entire communities.
 The commission also had to deal with the Tennessee and North Carolina legislatures, which at times were opposed to spending taxpayer money on park efforts.
 In spite of these difficulties, the Park Commission had completed most major land purchases by 1932.
 The national park officially opened in 1934, with President Franklin D. Roosevelt presiding over the opening ceremony at Newfound Gap.

 Culture and tourism

-The culture of the area is that of Southern Appalachia, and previously the Cherokee people.
-Tourism is key to the area's economy, particularly in cities like Pigeon Forge and Gatlinburg in Tennessee, and Cherokee, North Carolina.
-In 2006, the Great Smoky Mountains Heritage Center opened in Townsend, Tennessee, with the mission of preserving various aspects of the region's culture.
+The culture of the area is that of southern Appalachia, and previously the Cherokee people.
+Tourism is key to the area's economy, particularly in cities like Pigeon Forge, Gatlinburg, and Cherokee.
+In 2006, the Great Smoky Mountains Heritage Center opened in Townsend with the mission of preserving various aspects of the region's culture.
+The Knoxville Smokies baseball team is named for the mountain range.

-The Tennessee Smokies baseball team plays in Sevierville, Tennessee and is named for the mountain range.
+The Great Smoky Mountains are home to The Gatlinburg SkyLift and SkyBridge.

-The Great Smoky Mountains are also home to The Gatlinburg SkyLift and SkyBridge.
+The SkyBridge is the longest skybridge in the United States, at about 680 feet long.